- Buteo platypterus

 Most often hunts from perches taking various types of prey.

-Their diet includes snakes and crocodile eggs.
+Their diet consists mostly of small mammals, birds, snakes and crocodile eggs.

 The voice is a characteristic whistle.